BlitzWare/purge-command/README.md

 # purge-command
-A simple purge command designed for Discord.py
+A simple purge/clear command designed for Discord.py